 I’ve owned and used ThermoWorks’ Super Fast RT600C as a homebrewing thermometer since 2011.
 It’s very accurate, has a super fast response time and has a great set of features.
 Because of my work on Homebrew Finds, I have a large number of thermometers.
 I propose that, considering it’s price point, the RT600C is one of the best thermometers available for homebrewing.

 The RT600C is waterproof.
 Not just splash proof or “kind of waterproof”, it’s waterproof.
 IP65 rated to be exact.
-That means you can put this in a dishwasher – up to 190 deg F. To illustrate I’ve submerged it in the Top Find Rubbermaid Commercial Brew Day Pitcher [Review]
+That means you can put this in a dishwasher – up to 190 deg F. To illustrate I’ve submerged it in my trusty Rubbermaid Commercial Brew Day Pitcher [Review]

 I’ve experienced different boiling temperature on different days using the same equipment and testing methods.
 Boiling temperature is a moving target.
 It is based on elevation and atmospheric conditions.
 The day of this test, boiling point was a consistent 211.8 deg F as read by my highly accurate Thermapen.